deepak-7777/Answer-Quality-Checker/README.txt

-🎓 Academic Answer Quality Checker
+# 🎓 Academic Answer Quality Checker – NLP Evaluation System

-This repository contains my NLP-based project for evaluating student answers automatically using semantic analysis, keyword matching, grammar checking, and completeness scoring.

-📘 About

-The purpose of this project is to evaluate academic answers using Natural Language Processing techniques.

-It compares a student’s answer with a model answer and generates structured scoring with feedback to improve learning quality.
+Academic Answer Quality Checker is an intelligent NLP-based application designed to automatically evaluate student answers.
+It compares student responses with a model answer and generates structured scores based on relevance, keyword coverage, grammar quality, and completeness.

+---

 🚀 Features

-Semantic similarity scoring

-Keyword coverage detection
+🧠 Semantic Relevance Scoring

+The system compares the student answer with a model answer.

+It calculates semantic similarity using advanced NLP techniques.

+Helps determine how closely the student response matches expected concepts.

+---

+🔑 Keyword Coverage Detection

+Important keywords are extracted from the model answer.

+The system checks whether these keywords appear in the student answer.

+Ensures essential academic concepts are covered.

+---

+✍️ Grammar & Spelling Analysis

-Grammar & spelling analysis
+Grammar and spelling are evaluated automatically.

+Writing clarity and language accuracy are assessed.

+Improves overall answer presentation quality.

+---

-Completeness measurement
+📏 Completeness Measurement

-Weighted final score calculation

-Structured feedback generation
+The application checks whether the answer covers key ideas.

+Length and depth of explanation are considered.

+Prevents overly short or incomplete responses.

+---

+📊 Weighted Final Score Calculation

+Each metric contributes to the final score using predefined weights.

+Relevance (40%), Keyword (30%), Grammar (20%), Completeness (10%).

+Generates structured and easy-to-understand feedback.

+---

+🌐 Interactive Web Interface

+Clean frontend for entering questions and answers.

+Instant score generation after submission.

+Designed for academic demonstration and learning purposes.

+---

-🧮 Scoring Criteria
+🧮 Scoring Formula
-📊 Evaluation Metrics

-Relevance Score (40%) – Measures semantic similarity

-Keyword Score (30%) – Checks important keyword presence

-Grammar Score (20%) – Evaluates grammar & spelling

-Completeness Score (10%) – Checks answer coverage & length

-Final Score Formula
+Final Score is calculated as:

 Final Score =
-0.4 × Relevance +
+(0.4 × Relevance) +
-0.3 × Keyword +
+(0.3 × Keyword) +
-0.2 × Grammar +
+(0.2 × Grammar) +
-0.1 × Completeness
+(0.1 × Completeness)

+---

 📂 Project Structure
 AcademicAnswerChecker/
 │